-In terms of prejudgment interest, there was no dispute that the claimants should receive this on their costs.
+In terms of pre-judgment interest, there was no dispute that the claimants should receive this on their costs.
 The question was what should the rate be.
-The authorities indicate that the purpose of an interest award is to compensate successful party for the loss of his money, or the costs of borrowing to fund the litigation and that the rate may differ where the litigant is a private individual who tends to recover a higher rate than in more normal commercial lending to reflect the reality that their cost of borrowing is higher.
+The authorities indicate that the purpose of an interest award is to compensate the successful party for the loss of his money, or the costs of borrowing to fund the litigation and that the rate may differ where the litigant is a private individual who tends to recover a higher rate than in more normal commercial lending to reflect the reality that their cost of borrowing is higher.
 Undertaking, as I had to do, a general appraisal of the position having regard to what was reasonable and the classes of litigant before me, namely three individuals, a leading Midlands law firm and a first-class bank, I was satisfied the appropriate pre-judgment interest rate in this case for D1 and D2 was 4 per cent per annum, for D5 2.5 per cent and for D6, 3 per cent.

-Finally, in terms of post-judgment interest, the claimant said that this should not commence until after the final assessment had occurred, but in my view the claimant had already received enough information to enable it to make a realistic and informed assessment of its liability.
+Finally, in terms of post-judgment interest, the claimant said that this should not commence until after the final assessment had occurred but, in my view, the claimant had already received enough information to enable it to make a realistic and informed assessment of its liability.
 Indeed, having been embroiled in these proceedings for so long, and having incurred significant costs of its own, and having seen the cost estimates as updated, and having already engaged meaningfully with the defendants throughout about their costs, including on the issue of security for costs and, more recently, it will already have had a very strong sense of its liability for their costs, so I ordered that the judgment rate should start to run 21 days from Wednesday to allow the claimants sufficient time to make the payments on account before the judgment rate clock then takes over.

-In terms of further matters in preparation for this hearing or permission to appeal, I noted an error and omission from the judgment handed down on 26 May 2023.
+In terms of further matters, in preparation for this hearing for permission to appeal, I noted an error in and omission from the judgment handed down on 26 May 2023.
 The error was an incorrect reference to a definition in one of the transaction documents from 30 November 2012 as referred to in the judgment.
-I'll correct that error under CPR Part 40.12.
+I will correct that error under CPR Part 40.12.

 The second concerns the omission of a reference to the content of one of the contemporaneous documents.
-Again, I'll correct that omission under CPR40.12, since otherwise the judgment does not reflect my intention and I gave notice of those intended corrections to the parties this morning since the latter did touch upon one of the grounds of appeal for which permission to appeal was sought by the claimant.
+Again, I will correct that omission under CPR40.12, since otherwise the judgment does not reflect my intention.
+I gave notice of those intended corrections to the parties this morning since the latter did touch upon one of the grounds of appeal for which permission to appeal was sought by the claimant.